mazwat/mazwat.github.io/uml-lm.md

 ![Airline Check in](images/state-animation.svg)
 *fig.14 -State Diagram for Character Animation*

-It is also an effective method of visualising finite state machines for embedded systems.
-We can manage the process flow of a system.
-A finite state machine is a system where particular inputs cause particular changes in state can be represented using finite state machines.
+It is also an effective method of visualising **finite state machines** for **embedded systems.** We can manage the process flow of a system.
+A system where particular inputs cause particular changes in state can be represented using finite state machines.
 This example describes the various states of a turnstile.
 Inserting a coin into a turnstile will unlock it, and after the turnstile has been pushed, it locks again.
 Inserting a coin into an unlocked turnstile, or pushing against a locked turnstile will not change its state.

 ![Finit State Machine](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/Turnstile_state_machine_colored.svg/330px-Turnstile_state_machine_colored.svg.png)
+\*fig.15 -Finite State Machine *

+A state diagrams helps to represent the changes in the state of a washing machine.

 ![enter image description here](https://sparxsystems.com/images/screenshots/uml2_tutorial/sm15.GIF)\*fig.15 -State Machine for a Washing Machine*